hannahhoainguyen/Bootleg-Amazon/barry-notes-finalproject-CS205.md

 - Have a "go to shopping cart" button/links
 - Display what has been chosen
 - If confirmed, delete items from dbase and tot up prices
+    - Don't necessarily have to allow more than one item to get purchased - could make that a "nice to have."
+    - If I were to do that, I could have some kind of form button, added to the row.
+Whatever number the customer puts in, I could save that in a session var.
+When I get to the cart, just subtract it from the total.
+(If it's too much - I need some place to make comparisons...where to do that?)
+    - Pseudocode: if checkbox is selected, desired amount is whatever is in the numeric input box.
 - Present a confirmation page: "x has been purchased"
 - If one navigates back to listings, there should be one fewer of purchased items.
     - What if zero items?
 Should you have another table with items that need to be stocked?